 The Transportation, Distribution, Warehousing, and Logistics (TDWL) program will educate and train students in key areas in the field of TDWL.
 The students in this program will acquire knowledge and proficiencies necessary to succeed in the field of TDWL.
 The program offers the student traditional and E-Learn curriculum along with hands on training that is necessary to keep pace with the rapid growth of technology in the field of TDWL.
 This program has three certificate exit points.
 With the completion of the three certificates a student can earn their TDWL diploma.
 This enables the student the flexibility to choose the path study he or she would like to take in this field.
-Students will have the opportunity after completion of a qualifying area of the curriculum to take the Manufacturing Skill Standards Council (MSSC) Certified Logistics Associate (CLA), MSSC Certified Logistics Technician (CLT), MSSC Certified Forklift Technician (CFT) exams.
+Students will have the opportunity after completion of a qualifying area of the curriculum to take the Manufacturing Skill Standards Council (MSSC) Certifications: Certified Logistics Associate (CLA), MSSC Certified Logistics Technician (CLT), MSSC Certified Forklift Technician (CFT) exams, Microsoft Office Specialist (Excel, Access and Outlook), Man-Lift and Reach Truck Certified, and become certified in warehouse and distribution center material handling equipment.